 We collaborate by holding internships for students from professional training institutes, universities, and SEF and business school courses, bringing the reality of the business world to their training, and by educating young people and strengthening their technical knowledge.
 In 2020, more than 5,000 hours of internships were carried out at our company, some of which led to full employment afterwards.

 At Eversia, women’s full and effective participation is an ongoing priority.
 There are equal opportunities in leadership at all levels, with women heading departments and projects, as well as being members of the Board of Directors.
-31% of staff are women.
-This percentage has grown considerably since 2012, when it was 22%.
+The percentage of women is 28% and increases every year.
+In 2012 the Equality Plan was implemented.

 Our payment policy establishes salary levels linked to the position held at the organisation, regardless of gender, race, religion or other factors.